 Art Reinforces the Feeling

 Art deepens and defines the emotional tone of a room.
 Through color layering, brushstroke movement, scale, style and imagery, art turns mood into meaning.
-It further tells the story of how someone should feel in the space.
+It informs visitors how they should feel in the space.

-For the Pasadena Showcase closet, we’re painting an immersive woodland filled with fairy tale vignettes.
-Visitors won’t just see a mural — they’ll feel transported into the dark forest.
-They’ll feel curious about what might be hiding in the trees.
+For the upcoming Pasadena Showcase closet project, our team is painting an immersive woodland filled with fairy tale vignettes.
+Visitors won’t just see a mural — they’ll experience a feeling of escapism.
 They’ll feel nostalgic seeing their favorite characters come to life.
+And they’ll feel a sense of adventure as they enter the enchanted woods.

 VIDEO: Jeanine Hattas Wilson (CEO & Creative Director, Hattas Studios) and twin sister Julie Kennedy (Senior Art Director, Hattas Studios), tour the empty Pasadena Showcase House of Design 2026 to find a space that inspires them.